Building community and stewardship at neighborhood parks throughout Austin

 Slacklining is the sport of walking a small, flat nylon rope between two anchor points.
 The most common anchor points for slackline ropes are between two trees.
-Because there is potential for patron injury and damage to tree bark, surrounding turf and landscaped areas through repeated and overuse for slacklining, Austin Parks and Recreation Department desires to regulate slacklining activities.

 The Austin Parks and Recreation Department offers a wide variety of summer programs for children 5-12 years old, and some facilities provide preschool and teen programs.
 Whether you’re looking for active play, outdoor adventure, strategic games or cultural activities, the Austin Parks and Recreation Department’s summer camps have something for everyone.
 PARD’s goal is to provide children with exciting experiences through structured recreation in a safe and welcoming environment.

 The Austin Parks and Recreation Department is looking for extraordinary, talented people to join our Summer Camp Program.
 Work with kids and teens, be a role model, and make a difference in our community.
-Pay starting at $13.84/hour.
+Pay starting at $15/hour.
 Must be 18 years or older to apply.

-Summer Playgrounds is a free drop-in program for children to participate in fun, supervised, outdoor activities during the summer months.
+Summer Playgrounds Program is a free drop-in program for children to participate in fun, supervised, outdoor activities during the summer months.
 Summer Playgrounds staff provide quality recreational experiences that promote healthy living, character building, and teamwork through collaborative and active play.